microsoftgraph/msgraph-sample-maui/tutorial/intro.md

 Optionally you should also have access to a Mac with Visual Studio for Mac installed.
 If you do not have access, you can still complete this tutorial, but will be unable to complete the iOS-specific sections.

 > [!NOTE]
-> This tutorial was written with Visual Studio 2017 version 15.9.6 and Visual Studio for Mac version 7.7.4.
-Both machines have then Android SDK Platform 27 installed.
+> This tutorial was written with Visual Studio 2019 version 16.1.0 and Visual Studio for Mac version 7.7.4.
+Both machines have the Android SDK Platform 28 installed.
 The steps in this guide may work with other versions, but that has not been tested.

 ## Feedback